I designed a job tracker for Designation graduates.

 To better understand our challenge, I read several UX/UI blogs and industry reports to find out what job-seeking designers need.
 Through this preliminary research, I discovered three core needs:

-Job-seeking designers are different from other job seekers because they need to maintain an online presence.
-Online portfolios are the most common way to establish this presence because they differentiate one designer from the rest of the crowd.
-They are the best way to display a designer’s skills and personality.
+Job-seeking designers need to maintain an online presence.
+An online portfolio is the best way to display a designer’s skills and personality.

-Lastly, they need to stay updated in this rapidly-changing industry, and constantly better themselves to become a more viable job candidate.
+Designers need to stay updated in this rapidly-changing industry and constantly better themselves to become a more viable job candidate.

-I wanted to see if there are any tools out there that address all these needs.
-Through my research, I discovered three main categories of competitors: designated job trackers (Jobtrack and Huntr), job boards with built-in job tracking tools (Indeed and LinkedIn), and general organizational tools (Google Sheets, Airtable, and Trello).
+I wanted to see if there are any tools out there that address all these needs and discovered three main categories of competitors.

 These tools keep users engaged in the job hunt with the ability to create tasks.